-Similar to checking and topping off the oil in a vehicle's engine, you should maintain the Tester's solution level at the FULL mark.
-(Figure 12)
+Similar to checking and topping off the oil in a vehicle's engine, you should maintain the Tester's solution level at the FULL mark (Figure 12).
+Always use solution part number P0716UV which can be ordered from 1.888.222.7997.

 Do not attempt to introduce a solution into the Tester that is not recommended by the manufacturer because it could damage the vehicle!
 It will also void the Tester's warranty; could cause harm to the operator and may damage the Tester!
-Always use solution part number 218-00034 from Rotunda.